byterubpay/byterub-site/_posts/2017-09-02-logs-for-the-Community-meeting-held-on-2017-09-02.md

 **\<erciccione>** right now we have 3 main things to translate
 **\<erciccione>** the GUI, kovri website, and all the promo videos
 **\<erciccione>** the main issue is the difficulty in communications, many people want's to help but they get lost when they meet the first difficulties
-**\<erciccione>** i was thinking about creating a channel: monero-translations
+**\<erciccione>** i was thinking about creating a channel: byterub-translations
 **\<erciccione>** where there will be always support for newcomers or who wants to starts
-**\<erciccione>** i never did a traslation in my life before starting with monero, and i'm pretty sure what scares people is the missing of proper guidelines
+**\<erciccione>** i never did a traslation in my life before starting with byterub, and i'm pretty sure what scares people is the missing of proper guidelines
 **\<erciccione>** so finally:
 **\<needmultisig90>** We could hire translators on fiverrr
-**\<erciccione>** i'd like to create a document that will help anybody to start and follow the updates about translations, and all this can be organized in monero-transaltions
+**\<erciccione>** i'd like to create a document that will help anybody to start and follow the updates about translations, and all this can be organized in byterub-transaltions
 **\<pablonero[m]>** i like the idea
 **\<sn0wmonster>** needmultisig90: there's actually two proven ways that FOSS projects on Freenode do translations in a professional manner, one of them is by building the community out (like deevad did for #pepper&carrot, another is using the professional translating services where you send in the copy and it comes back to in X number of languages you requested and can be done in bulk)
 **\<vP11>** I'd like to give a word too if possible (when erciccione finishes)